New Orleans Bread Pudding with Bourbon Sauce

 What is bread pudding?

 Bread pudding is a bread-based custard, typically with warm seasonings of cinnamon and nutmeg.
-It often includes currants (raisins) and is served with warm liquer-based sauce such as whiskey bourbon or a hard sauce.
+It often includes currants (raisins) and is often served with warm liquor-based sauce such as whiskey sauce, bourbon sauce, or a hard sauce (caramel sauce).

 You can make the sauce with any kind of bourbon whiskey – it doesn’t have to be “high-end” or fancy.
 We use Kentucky Straight Bourbon for this recipe because we like to have a sip while we’re making the whiskey sauce.